gluon-lang/gluon/README.md

 ## Contributing

 There are many ways to contribute to gluon.
 The two simplest ways are opening issues or working on issues marked as [beginner][].
 For more extensive information about contributing, you can look at [CONTRIBUTING.md][].
+Contributing also has details on **running/getting-started-with tests** for gluon.

 [beginner]:https://github.com/gluon-lang/gluon/labels/Beginner
 [CONTRIBUTING.md]:https://github.com/gluon-lang/gluon/blob/master/CONTRIBUTING.md